-Field trips and excursions are extensions of classroom instruction and provide worthwhile learning opportunities for students to participate in unique and enriching educational experiences.
-School administrators and teachers shall develop systematic procedures for ensuring that all trips away from the school provide optimal learning opportunities for students.
+Field trips and excursions are extensions of classroom instruction and provide quality - learning opportunities for students to participate in unique and enriching educational experiences.
+Principals will ensure that all out of class experiences are maximized for student learning.

+School administrators and teachers utilize systematic procedures to ensure that student safety is a priority on all trips away from school.

-The following minimal procedures shall be adhered to when conducting field trips and excursions away from school:
+The following minimal procedures shall be adhered to for all field trips and excursions away from school:

-- Students shall be expected to exhibit good behavior and shall be subject to the same Student Code of Conduct applicable to regular classroom activities. - Students must have a Field Trip Parental Permission Form signed by their parent(s) or guardian(s) on file with school officials prior to departing on each school sponsored field trip.
-Students not submitting a signed permission form shall not be permitted to participate in such activity.
+- Students are expected to exhibit their best behavior, and the Student Code of Conduct is fully applicable for all activities. - Students who are failing a class will not be permitted to go on Field Trips.
+The principal of the school maintains administrative discretion on requested exceptions. - Students must have a Field Trip Parental Permission Form completed and signed by their parent(s) or guardian(s) on file with school officials prior to departing on each school-sponsored field trip.
+Students not submitting a signed permission form are not permitted to participate in activities.